 With that being said, let’s address those who complain that employers are responsible (in whole or in part) for this mess.
 While they may very well be right, we would like to present you with another thought.

 Yes, it’s definitely a plus when employers offer cush retirement benefit packages—or any package, for that matter.
 Many large corporations and businesses that can afford it do.
+That keeps those people safe from the retirement savings crisis.
 But, the growing number of smaller businesses—the ones who provided two-thirds of all jobs last year—can’t afford to offer any benefits at all.
 We are lucky these places were able to create openings for workers in the first place.
 We shouldn’t complain that they don’t offer benefits.
 Right?

 Right.
 Except, here’s the problem.
 One day, when all the baby boomers retire (as thousands are doing now, daily) and as the millennials follow suit—who’s going to take care of them if they can’t afford it?
 If you’ve got your finger on the pulse of the government and politics the answer is easy: you and me, us and we, the American people.